-Macbeth murders Banquo in an attempt to prevent the prophesy that Banquo will be the "root and father of many kings" from coming true.
-He incorrectly interprets the prophesy to mean that Banquo's young son Fleance will be the immediate instrument of his downfall.
-Fearful of traitors within the Scottish nobility, Macbeth also places spies in the homes of the thanes.
+It is also likely that Shakespeare's play is substantially responsible for the contemporary meaning of weird: eerie or strange.
+Macbeth is its first recorded appearance with that spelling and meaning. homes of the thanes.
 When he hears that Macduff has fled to England to gain forces to overthrow him, Macbeth has Macduff's castle destroyed and his family slaughtered.

 A warrior by training, Macbeth seems well suited for the bloody path on which he has embarked.
-Lady Macbeth, on the other hand, believes that the murder of Duncan is a singular sacrifice, which usher them into a life of royal ease and splendor.
-Macbeth understands that the bloody path on which they have embarked is only the beginning of a long road on which "blood will have blood."
+Lady Macbeth, on the other hand, believes that the murder of Duncan is a singular sacrifice, which will usher them into a life of royal ease and splendor.
+Macbeth understands that this first murder is only the beginning of a long road on which "blood will have blood."

 Despite his violent deeds, Shakespeare does not paint Macbeth as a simple villain.
-When we are introduced to the protagonist, he is a valiant and honorable general returning from a war in which he has nobly defended his country and his king from both foreign invasion and treachery.
+When we are introduced to the protagonist, he is a valiant and honorable general returning from a war in which he has nobly defended his country and his king from both foreign invasion and domestic treachery.
 After the visitation from the three witches he resolves that "If chance will have (him) King... chance may crown (him) without (his) stir" despite his "black and deep desires."
 It is Lady Macbeth that insists that they must murder Duncan to gain the crown.
-Macbeth struggles with this option, but finally decides that his will be a bloody path to the crown, and once he embarks, Macbeth does not turn back.
-Even at Macbeth's darkest, however, Shakespeare gives us a glimpse of the man he once was.
-When a messenger announces that the queen, his wife, is dead, he ponders the futility of his life with insight and eloquence in the famous "Tomorrow, and tomorrow, and tomorrow" speech.
+Macbeth struggles with this option, but finally decides that his fate is a bloody path to the crown and once he embarks, Macbeth does not turn back.
+Even at Macbeth's darkest, however, Shakespeare gives